cloudflare/cloudflare-docs/products/ddos-protection/src/content/managed-rulesets/http-ddos/index.md

 ---
+title: HTTP DDoS Protection Managed Ruleset
 pcx-content-type: concept
 order: 4
 ---

-# L7 DDoS Attack Mitigation

-Cloudflare provides protection against layer 7 DDoS attacks through several mitigation systems and rules.
-The HTTP DDoS Managed Ruleset contains a subset of these rules.
-This Managed Ruleset is enabled by default for all customers, regardless of their Cloudflare plan, and provides protection against a broad range of DDoS attack vectors.

----

-## The Cloudflare HTTP DDoS Managed Ruleset
+# HTTP DDoS Protection Managed Ruleset

-The Cloudflare HTTP DDoS Managed Ruleset is a set of pre-configured rules used to match known DDoS attack vectors at the application layer on the edge, like the following:
+The Cloudflare HTTP DDoS Protection Managed Ruleset is a set of pre-configured rules used to match known DDoS attack vectors at the application layer on the edge, like the following:

 * Requests causing large amounts of origin errors
 * Excessive traffic hitting origin